Zaiicko/push_swap/README.md

 - `make clean`: Removes object files, keeping only the source code.
 - `make fclean`: Cleans the project by removing the compiled executable and object files.
 - `make re`: Performs a full recompilation by cleaning and then recompiling the project.
-- `make bonus`: (If applicable) Compiles bonus features or additional functionalities.

 ## Usage